V3lectronics/SPIRIT/README.md

 The PCB layout, schematics and other files related to the board are exported from Kicad 6.0.11+dfsg-1 (Debian adapted package that excludes any non-free components).

-Why Kicad 6?
+#### Why Kicad 6?

 -This way all newer versions (6 and up) can open the project.
 If the files where made in Kicad 8 people with say kicad 7 could not open them.

 -Stable as a rock (tested by Debian )

-The project will probably be migrated to version 8.
-After Kicad 8 becomes more stable or when there will be more contributors and switching versions will become annoying.
+The project will probably be migrated, after Kicad 8 becomes more stable or when there will be more contributors and switching versions will become annoying.
 For now this doesn't matter.

 #### Carrier PCB